 Working with one floor of a home isn’t as bad as it might seem.
 Have fun with giving the first floor a renewed importance.
 Turn it into a mini-home that your family member or friend can be proud of.

 The basement is just as dangerous (if not more so) than the second floor for someone with mobility issues.
 If your family member or friend’s laundry is in the basement, consider bringing it into the kitchen or bathroom if there’s space.
 In homes without basements, these are the two rooms that most commonly house the washer and dryer anyway.

 Remodels are Something to Be Excited About

-The way you approach a subject goes a long way to inform the way that subject is received.
-Don’t focus so much on hazards, safety, or the age of your family member or friend.
+While it’s important to focus on how much money to spend on a budget-minded remodeling project it’s equally important to be aware of possible hazards and the age of your family member or friend.
 Instead, frame your projects as remodels—make it fun, give everyone something to be excited about, and get working!